michaelsoto0786/Tues7/README.md

 # Tues7
 example from week 2
 add change
-this is new on devBranch
+this is new on sweBranch